jukujala/R-data-pipe/README.md

 ## Steps to implement a data pipeline

-Write a function `createTransformFunction` that returns another function `transformData` which transforms input `data.table` to output `data.table`.
+Write a function `createTransformFunction` that returns another function `transformData` which transforms input data.
-The function `createTransformFunction` can depend on train data.
+The function `createTransformFunction` can fit `transformData` with train data.
 R can then persist the function `transformData` to a file for later use.

 ## A short example